hfolcot/lyrics-finder/README.md

 The page uses Bootstrap 4.0.0 and makes use of its grid system and other styling.

-The page uses the Nunito Sans and Corben fonts from Google Fonts.
+The page uses the Nunito Sans and Corben fonts from Google Fonts, and also icons from FontAwesome.

 My own further styling has been done within assets/css/main.css